Image of a child sweeping up dirt on bamboo floors.

 How to remove scuff marks from bamboo floors

-If your floors are light-colored, scuff marks will probably look pretty obvious.
+If your floors are light in color, scuff marks will probably look pretty obvious.

-To remove them, apply a little hardwood floor cleaner to the corner of a microfiber cloth, rub them away, and buff the spot with a dry corner of the cloth.
+To remove them, apply a small amount of hardwood floor cleaner to the corner of a microfiber cloth, rub them away, and buff the spot with a dry corner of the cloth.

 How to clean spills from bamboo floors